smolnij/Linux/README.md

 If you don't see the messages regarding microcode update, just microcode driver or so, your cpu don't need it, so skipping this extra step will speed up loading time.

+### Configuring EFI firmware to load the kernel as an EFI executable
+If your motherboard has proper UEFI implementation it can load your kernel directly.
+Most likely it is, but you won't know if it has bugs before trying it.
+You also need a kernel built with CONFIG_EFI_STUB=y kernel option.
+The option is enabled by default on Arch Linux kernels.
+You can check if your distro kernel is built with such option by executing
+    zgrep CONFIG_PROC_EVENTS= /proc/config.gz

 ### Building own kernel
+Next step for boot speed up would be building own kernel without initramfs.
 Best is UKI without initramfs